 The hormones in this medication can pass into breast milk and may harm a nursing baby.
 This medication may also slow breast milk production.
 Do not use if you are breast-feeding a baby.

 Your risk of serious blood clot may be higher with the use of birth control skin patches than with the use of birth control pills.

-How should I use ethinyl estradiol and norelgestromin (Ortho Evra)?
+How should I take this medication (Ortho Evra)?